Sentences and Questions

 ESL Was Were Board Game - Grammar and Speaking: Forming Sentences, Freer Practice - Group Work

-In this fun was and were board game, students review 'was', 'wasn't', 'were' and 'weren't' by trying to make believable past simple affirmative or negative sentences about different subjects... read more
+In this fun was and were board game, students practice was, wasn't, were, and weren't by making believable past simple affirmative or negative sentences from subject prompts.
+Players take turns...

-ESL Was Were Board Game - Grammar and Speaking: Forming Sentences from Prompts, Freer Practice - Group Work In this fun was and were board game, students review 'was', 'wasn't', 'were' and 'weren't' by trying to make believable past simple affirmative or negative sentences about different subjects.
-Players take turns rolling the dice and moving their counter along the board.
-When a player lands on a square, they take a 'was' and 'wasn't' or 'were' and 'weren't' subject card from the corresponding pile.
+ESL Was Were Board Game - Grammar and Speaking: Forming Sentences from Prompts, Freer Practice - Group Work In this fun was and were board game, students practice was, wasn't, were, and weren't by making believable past simple affirmative or negative sentences from subject prompts.
+Players take turns rolling the dice and moving their counters along the board.
+When a player lands on a square, they take a was and wasn't or were and weren't subject card from the corresponding pile.
 If a player picks up a 'choose a subject' card, the player can choose any subject they like for their sentence.
 The player then reads out the subject and tries to make a believable affirmative or negative sentence with the past simple of the verb 'to be' shown on the square, e.g. 'Tom wasn't in class yesterday.'
-If the sentence is perceived or known to be true, the player stays on the square.
+If the sentence is grammatically correct and makes sense, the player stays on the square.
 If not, the other students challenge the player to justify or correct their sentence.
 If the player is unable to do this, they go back two squares.
-The first player to reach the finish wins the game. show less
+The first player to reach the finish wins the game.

 How was your holiday?